AFIELD Forum: Systems Change by Artists

 As the capital of Europe and the heart of a unique ecosystem of grassroots initiatives and NGOs, the city of Brussels is a natural host for this forum.
 The program is based on encounters between international guests and Brussels hosts.
 The forum is spread around different cultural spaces in Brussels and the last day is dedicated to walking tours of this ecosystem.

-The list of speakers includes: Ambassade Universelle, Martha Atienza, Fatmata Binta, Lauren Bon, Linda Goode Bryant, Anna Dantes, El Warcha, Futurefarmers, Analida Galindo, Anand Giridharadas, Sergio Roberto Gratteri, Bernardo Robles Hidalgo, Jessica Gysel, Ola Hassanain, Helena Kritis, Fernanda Laguna, Giuseppe Micciarelli, Eileen Myles, Majaw Njaay, Sahad Sarr, TransfoCollect, Ana Vargas, Visible, Waad, Andrea Yarbrough.
+The list of speakers includes: Ambassade Universelle, Martha Atienza, Lauren Bon, Linda Goode Bryant, Anna Dantes, El Warcha, Future Farmers, Analida Galindo, Anand Giridharadas, Sergio Roberto Gratteri, Jessica Gysel, Ola Hassanain, Helena Kritis, Fernanda Laguna, Giuseppe Micciarelli, Eileen Myles, Majaw Njaay, Bernardo Robles Hidalgo, Sahad Sarr, TransfoCollect, Ana Vargas, Visible (Matteo Lucchetti and Judith Wielander), Waad, Andrea Yarbrough.

 Facilitated by Diana Campbell, Grégory Castéra, Taeyoon Choi, Abi Tariq, Sandra Terdjman, and Chantal Wong.